jnoms/virID/README.md

 1. Each process will copy its outfiles to params.out_dir.
 You can disable this setting my removing the `publishDir` line from each module file.
 2. The `our_dir/results` dir will contain the main pipeline outputs:

-**${sampleID}_merged.tsv:** This is a tab-delimited file containing assignment information for each contig.
+**sampleID_merged.tsv:** This is a tab-delimited file containing assignment information for each contig.
 Each contig takes up two lines, where one line details the BLAST assignment information and one details the DIAMOND assignment information.
 Columns from `seq_title` to `length` are a comma-delimited list detailing information from all DIAMOND or blast hits that were considered in the LCA calculation.
 Starting at `LCA_taxonID`, the taxonomic information is that of the LCA of these hits.

 Column names include:
 `query_ID:`               Contig name